yashap/parker/FEATURE_LIST.md

   - Also hack users to start
 - Setup proper accounts
   - Using something like Keycloak or Ory Kratos
+- Eliminate Prisma (which is now migrations only), add new migrations
 - Convert errors created by NestJS pipes to be nice Parker errors